LSSTDESC/gcr-catalogs/README.md

 ### Use the latest version of GCRCatalogs

-If you need to use a newer version of `GCRCatalogs` then the one installed in the DESC Python environment, here's what you need to do:
+If you need to use a newer version of `GCRCatalogs` than the one installed in the DESC Python environment, here's what you need to do:

 1. Clone this repo (on a NERSC machine):